 Leadership, Preparedness, Networking

-Project Scientist Scholars - a virtual STEM Mentoring and Leadership development program designed to engage and empower girls ages 13-15 who have an interest in a STEM-focused education and career.
+Project Scientist Scholars - a virtual STEM leadership and skills development program designed to engage and empower girls ages 13-15 who have an interest in a STEM-focused education and career.

 Girls ages 13-15 can apply to the Scholars Program for an opportunity to be mentored by accomplished professionals from leading STEM companies and organizations.
-Scholars will be paired with mentors who will help develop and guide them through virtual interactions, resources, and college-preparedness projects.
+Scholars will be joined each session by women in STEM who will help develop and guide them through virtual interactions, resources, and college-preparedness projects.

 Who can apply?